 Fire hydrants are rare in rural Pennsylvania.
 As a result, many rural Keystone State homeowners have watched their property go up in flames while firefighters transported water from miles away.

 There is a solution – dry fire hydrants.

 Penn Soils R.C. & D., a non-profit organization, can help facilitate design and construction of a dry hydrant system.
-If you or your neighbor is interested, please contact Wes Ramsey at 814-726-1441 for more information.
+If you are interested, please contact Wes Ramsey at 814-726-1441 for more information.